 Liu $et~al.$ \cite{liu2019flownet3d} propose FLowNet3D to learn scene flow end-to-end based on PointNet++ \cite{qi2017pointnet++}.
 FlowNet3D uses set conv layer following the architecture from \cite{qi2017pointnet++} to extract local features.
 Then, it uses one flow embedding layer to encode the motion between point clouds.
 A learnable set upconv layer is introduced to decode the flow embedding features and propagate coarse scene flow to a finer level to obtain the overall scene flow.
 Gu $et~al.$ \cite{gu2019hplflownet} introduce HPLFlowNet by leveraging Bilateral Convolutional Layers (BCL) and propose three novel layer designs: DownBCL, UpBCL, and CorrBCL.
-HPLFlowNet interpolates signals from input point clouds onto a permutohedral lattice \cite{adams2010fast} and conducts sparse convolution on the lattice for scene flow estimation.
+HPLFlowNet interpolates signals from input point clouds onto a permutohedral lattice and conducts sparse convolution on the lattice for scene flow estimation.
 FLOT \cite{puy2020flot} introduces an optimal transport module inspired by graph matching to learn the correspondences between two frames of point clouds.
 Wu $et~al.$ \cite{wu2020pointpwc} present PointPWC-Net, which follows a coarse-to-fine style for scene flow estimation.
 PointPWC-Net adopts the cost volume structure extensively used in optical flow estimation \cite{sun2018pwc} but extends it to a patch-to-patch manner.
 It uses MLP to learn the weights in aggregating the costs from different patches in the point clouds from adjacent frames.
 To improve the performance of cost volume, Wang $et~al.$ \cite{wang2021hierarchical} propose a novel double attentive flow embedding structure.
-It softly weighs the neighbourhood point features to associate adjacent frames and allocates more attention on the regions with correct correspondences. \cite{gojcic2021weakly} explores a weakly supervised learning algorithm by integrating flow into a high-level representation in the form of multi rigid-body motion.
+It softly weighs the neighbourhood point features to associate adjacent frames and allocates more attention on the regions with correct correspondences.
 HCRF-Flow \cite{li2021hcrf} combines the strengths of Deep Neural Networks (DNNs) and Conditional Random Fields (CRFs) to estimate scene flow and proposes a continuous high-order CRFs module to model the spatial smoothness and rigid motion constraints for the refinement of point-wise predictions.
-However, the above-mentioned methods do not well solve the problem of recognizing repetitive patterns or long-distance movements.
-Our paper focuses on solving these issues and proposes a novel context-aware set conv layer and residual flow learning structure to greatly improve the accuracy of scene flow estimation.
+FlowStep3D \cite{kittenplon2021flowstep3d} uses a global correction unit for all-to-all correspondence to generate the initial scene flow, and then uses a GRU-based recurrent architecture and a local update unit to refine the scene flow.
+The above-mentioned methods do not well solve the problem of recognizing repetitive patterns or long-distance movements.
+Our paper focuses on solving these issues and proposes a novel context-aware set convolution layer and residual flow learning structure to greatly improve the accuracy of scene flow estimation.